 - Genetic Tests.

-The clinic also welcomes gay couples and offers treatments like IUI, or reciprocal IVF/co-maternity where two women can share motherhood.
+Cyprus IVF Hospital is LGBTQ+ friendly clinic and it welcomes gay couples and offers treatments like IUI, or ROPA (Reciprocal IVF/co-maternity) where two women can share motherhood.
+The ROPA program costs EUR 4,000 and ROPA with sperm donation EUR 5,250.
 Transgender or non-binary patients can also benefit from the procedure of collecting, freezing, and storing their genetic material so they can consider having children in the future.

 Need to discuss a particular treatment?
 Contact Cyprus IVF Hospital